CharlesMarlow/XpenseFlow/README.md

 3. The expenses table overview can be viewed at the top.
 It is constantly visible on portrait mode and is toggable on landscape mode.

+## Run locally
+- In order to run this app locally on your machine, please follow these steps:
+1. Download Android Studio and follow instructions to activate an emulator.
+2. Inside your IDE of choice, run the app in no-debug mode and it will be attached to your emulator.

 ## Getting Started